 Business interruption insurance helps you pay the bills if you need to close due to a disaster.
 However, the pandemic of 2020 made it very clear that most of these policies do not cover pandemics.
 This enraged many business owners who were forced to close, including barbershop owners, who were left wondering why they purchased business interruption insurance if they couldn’t use it.
 There have been many lawsuits filed over this, although if your policy specifically stated that pandemics weren’t covered, you’re probably out of luck.

-Professional liability insurance is important for barbers.
+Professional liability insurance, or also called E&O insurance, is important for barbers.
 We’ve all met someone with a disastrous haircut or shave.
 If that person sues you for what they consider a terrible job, professional liability insurance will cover your court costs and legal fees.

 Claims made vs. Occurrence based barber insurance or hairdressing insurance